 President & CEO - The President & CEO is responsible for managing the affairs of the Company.
-In fiscal 2017, Mr. Wilson's priorities focused on implementing and achieving the goals in the Company's 2021 Strategic Plan: "Value for Stakeholders".
-In addition to the corporate goals described above, Mr. Wilson's functional objectives included developing and enhancing strength and performance in the executive group, enabling labour agreements that provide value, mitigating risks posed by the pension plan and ensuring readiness of the Aireon service.
+In fiscal 2020, Mr. Wilson's priorities focused on implementing and achieving the goals in the Company's 2020 Strategic Plan: "Value for Stakeholders".
+In addition to the corporate goals described above, Mr. Wilson's functional objectives included developing and enhancing strength and performance in the executive team and the development of the strategic direction for the Company beyond 2021.

 Executive Vice President, Finance & CFO - As CFO, Mr. Struthers has responsibility for management of the financial risks of the Company and its pension plans.
 Areas of responsibility include financial strategy and operations, forecasting, planning and analysis, financial reporting, internal controls, treasury and relations with investors and lenders.
-Mr. Struthers was appointed Executive Vice President, Finance and CFO effective December 3, 2016 following the retirement of Mr. Aitken effective December 2, 2016.
-During the period in fiscal 2017 in which Mr. Struthers was Executive Vice President, Finance and CFO, his functional objectives included, among other things, enhancing the reward/risk profile of the Company's pension plan, providing strategic support for the Company's investments in Aireon and Searidge, and proposing and implementing changes to customer service charges in accordance with the ANS Act.
+His functional objectives in fiscal 2020 included, among other things, enhancing the reward/risk profile of the Company's pension plans, providing strategic support for the Company's investments in Aireon and Searidge, proposing and implementing changes to customer service charges in accordance with the ANS Act, and successfully completing a debt issuance to address near-term liquidity requirements of the Company in light of the COVID-19 pandemic.